 Users Who are Also Clients Listed in HMIS

 In order to prevent users from editing their own file or files of immediate family members, all users will agree to a conflict of interest statement that is part of the Vermont HMIS User Agreement.
-Users must disclose any potential conflict of interest to their Agency Administrator or System Administrator.
+Users must disclose any potential conflict of interest to their System Administrator.
 Users will be prohibited from making changes to the information in their own file or the files of their immediate family members.
 If a user is suspected of violating this agreement, the System Administrator will run the audit trail report to determine if there was an infraction.

 Passwords

 Creation: Passwords are automatically generated from the system when a user is created.
-The System Administrator or Agency Administrator will communicate the system-generated password to the user.
+The System Administrator will communicate the system-generated password to the user.

 Use: The user will be required to change the password the first time they log onto the system.
 The password must be at least 8 characters long and contain a minimum of one each upper and lowercase letter, numeric character, and special character.
 Passwords should not be able to be easily guessed, found in a dictionary, or you are aware it has been previously compromised.
 Passwords are the individual’s responsibility and users cannot share passwords.
 Users may not keep written copies of their password in a publicly accessible location.